 (b) Amendments.
 No amendment, modification or waiver in respect of the matters contemplated by this Protocol will be effective unless made in accordance with the terms of an ISDA Master Agreement and then only with effect between the parties to that ISDA Master Agreement.

 (c) Limited Right to Revoke.
-Adherence to this Protocol is irrevocable except that an Adhering Party may, by subsequently delivering to ISDA, as agent, a notice substantially in the form of Exhibit 2 to this Protocol (a “Revocation Notice”), designate a date (a “Cut-off Date”) as the last date on which any counterparty may adhere to this Protocol in respect of any ISDA Master Agreement between them.
+Adherence to this Protocol is irrevocable except that an Adhering Party may, by subsequently delivering to ISDA, as agent, a notice substantially in the form of Exhibit 2 to this Protocol (a “Revocation Notice”), designate a date (a “Cut-off Date”) earlier than April 30, 2002 as the last date on which any counterparty may adhere to this Protocol in respect of any ISDA Master Agreement between them.

 (i) Any designated Cut-off Date that would otherwise fall on a day that is less than three days following the day on which the Revocation Notice is effectively delivered will be deemed to occur on the day that is three days following the date of effective delivery.
 Any designated Cut-off Date that would otherwise fall on a day that is not a day on which the receiving ISDA office is open will be deemed to occur on the next day that the ISDA office is open.